-Bold, systemic changes are needed to help all students graduate from high school ready for college and careers and Board of Regents education reforms are essential.
 While New York State has some of the very best schools, teachers and school leaders in the nation, we are falling short of the goal of ensuring that all children graduate from high school ready for college and careers.
-There is no simple path to improve student achievement and educator effectiveness but the reforms being implemented, including, teacher and principal evaluations, rigorous Common Core standards with aligned assessments and instruction and professional development informed by careful analysis of student data, will yield better results for all students.
+The bold, systemic changes of the Regents Reform Agenda are needed to help all students graduate from high school ready for college and careers.
+There is no simple path to improve student achievement and educator effectiveness but the reforms being implemented, including teacher and principal evaluations, rigorous Common Core standards with aligned assessments and instruction and professional development informed by careful analysis of student data will yield better results for all students.

-Though many students currently meet criteria for success, others do not as recent graduation data reveal.
-Only 74 percent of all students who started ninth grade in 2007 graduated four years later.
+Though many students currently meet criteria for success, others do not.
+Recent graduation data reveals only 74 percent of all students who started ninth grade in 2007 graduated four years later.
 And, while the four-year graduation rate represents a slow but steady improvement from prior years, achievement gaps between student subgroups persist.
-When measures of college and career readiness are factored in the results are even more challenging, as shown in Figure 1.
+When measures of college and career readiness are factored in the results are even more challenging, as shown in Figure 1.1